BensonLiao/line-liff-react/README.md

 This project build from [create-react-app](https://github.com/facebook/create-react-app) and [bootstrap](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-bootstrap).
 Then add Line Frontend Framework (LIFF) [SDK](https://developers.line.me/en/docs/liff/developing-liff-apps/) and also provide `LiffHelper` and `messagingApiHelper` to help in communicate with LINE LIFF Platform.

-- There's also a version build with styled-system that makes you design and systemize your own style or theme more easily: [liff-react-boilerplate](https://github.com/BensonLiao/liff-react-boilerplate/tree/with_styled_system), enjoy and feel free to any bug or suggetstion~:)
+- There's also a version build with styled-system that makes you design and systemize your own style or theme more easily: [liff-react-boilerplate](https://github.com/BensonLiao/liff-react-boilerplate/tree/with_styled_system), enjoy and feel free to report any bug or suggestion~:)

 # Install